orbeon/orbeon-forms-doc/form-runner/link-embed/offline-embedding-api.md

     - for reading autosaved data: `/fr/service/persistence/crud/$app/$form/draft/$document/data.xml`
 - the `headers` must include:
     - `Content-Type`: `application/xml`
     - `Orbeon-Workflow-Stage`: workflow stage information, if applicable (in particular if this was specified when the data was saved)
     - `Orbeon-Form-Definition-Version`: form definition version

-The XML body must be returned as a `ReadableStream<Uint8Array>`.
-You can convert that from a `Promise<Uint8Array>` if needed (see [example](https://gist.github.com/ebruchez/b57887e624234d228c426ba0d893c189)).
+Here, the XML body can be returned as a `ReadableStream<Uint8Array>` or directly as a `Uint8Array`.

 ### Saving attachments